dmpe/urlshorteneR/cran-comments.md

 ## Archive RBitly
 Please, if this package will pass all the CRAN tests and will be ready to be published, then could you - at the same time - archive RBitly (https://cran.r-project.org/web/packages/RBitly/) ?
 So that it will be moved to this https://cran.r-project.org/src/contrib/Archive/RBitly folder ?
-Thank you very much,
+Thank you very much.

 ## R CMD check results
 There were no ERRORs or WARNINGs.